Argentines of European descent: Sports

 Boxing is another popular sport which was also brought by the British immigrants.
 The first championship ever organized in Argentina took place in December 1899, and the champion was Jorge Newbery (son of a White American odontologist who migrated after the American Civil War), one of the pioneers of boxing, car racing and aviation in the country.
 A list of Argentine boxers of European descent should include: Luis Ángel Firpo (nicknamed "the wild bull of the pampas", whose father was Italian and his mother was Spanish), Nicolino Locche (who was nicknamed "the Untouchable" for his defensive style; both his parents were Italian), etc.

 Golf was brought to Argentina by Scottish Argentine Valentín Scroggie, who established the nation's first golf course in San Martín, Buenos Aires in 1892.
 The Argentine Golf Association was founded in 1926 and includes over 43,000 members.

 Hockey was another sport imported by the British immigrants in the early 20th century.
 It was initially played in the clubs founded by the British citizens until 1908, when the first official matches between Belgrano Athletic, San Isidro Club y Pacific Railways (today San Martín) took place.
 That same year the Asociación Argentina de Hockey was founded, and its first president was Thomas Bell.
 In 1909 this Association allowed the formation of female teams.
 One of the first feminine teams was Belgrano Ladies; they played their first match on 25 August 1909, against St. Catherine's College, winning by 1 to 0.

 Cycling was introduced by Italian immigrants in Argentina in 1898, when they founded the Club Ciclista Italiano.
 One of the first South American champions in this sport was an Argentine of Italian descent, Clodomiro Cortoni.

 Rugby was also brought by British immigrants.
 The first rugby match ever played in Argentina took place in 1873; the teams were Bancos (Banks) against Ciudad (City).
 In 1886, the Buenos Aires Football Club and Rosario Athletic Club played the first official match between clubs.
 The River Plate Rugby Championship was founded on 10 April 1889, and was the direct antecedent of the Unión Argentina de Rugby, created to organize local championships; the founding clubs were Belgrano Athletic, Buenos Aires Football Club, Lomas Athletic and Rosario Athletic.
 Its first president was Leslie Corry Smith, and Lomas Athletic was the first champion that same year.

+Cuisine

+Italians and the Spanish introduced European staples such as pasta, pizza, milanesa, sausages, empanadas and desserts such as pionono and alfajores to Argentina.
+German, Polish, and Austrian immigrants brought goulash and sauerkraut to eastern Argentina.